Property Tax Alternative Payment Options

 - If the second or third payment is not made on time, the overdue amount is added to the next installment payment.
 However, missed installment payments result in the loss of the appropriate discount.
 Any amount remaining unpaid on April 1 is subject to all provisions of law pertaining to delinquent taxes.

-- After receiving your 2016 tax notice, you cannot sign up for the installment plan for your 2016 taxes.
-To enroll for 2017, you must sign up by April 30, 2017, and then begin making installment payments in June.
+- After receiving your 2018 tax notice, you cannot sign up for the installment plan for your 2018 taxes.
+To enroll for 2019 property taxes, you must sign up by April 30, 2019, and then begin making installment payments in June 2019.

 - Once the first payment has been made, the taxpayer will continue to receive quarterly tax notices, which are due upon receipt.

-Florida law allows taxpayers to make partial payments on property taxes for the current year only.
+Florida law allows taxpayers to make partial payments on real estate and tangible personal property taxes for the current year only.
 Partial payments cannot be made for delinquent taxes.
 No partial payments can be made after March 31.

 Points to remember